-While there are no long-term clinical studies on cannabis in dogs with cancer, there’s enough compelling research to add it to my list of top cancer-fighting herbs.
+While there are no long-term clinical studies on CBD oil for dogs with cancer, there’s enough compelling research to add it to my list of top cancer-fighting herbs.

 There are many manufacturers of cannabis and CBD oil for pets in most countries (although it can be a bit difficult to find products with large amounts of THC because this is a regulated substance in most countries).
 But overall, CBD and cannabis oils are inexpensive and easy to use – just follow the manufacturer’s instructions.

 Hemp and cannabis oil both come from the same species of plant, Cannabis sativa.
 But hemp has been bred through the centuries for use in clothing and oils and this has changed the plant somewhat.

 While hemp seed is high in cannabinoids, it contains very little THC and this is the main difference between hemp and cannabis.
 While most hemp carries about 1% delta-9-THC, cannabis or marijuana can vary from 5-20%.